Capture Tab: Icons and Elements in the Project Structure View

 Depending on the element, the three-dots menu provides different options:

-Set Scale: Sets the scale of a sheet or grid, see Set the Scale of a Sheet or Grid.
+Set area scale: ts the scale of an area, see Set the Scale of an Area.

 Edit: Allows editing the element name and in some cases also the time stamp.
 Note that this is not possible for all elements.